 Experience has shown that high profitability, a low default rate, rising net worth and strong economic growth are not good indicators of financial robustness.
 In fact, these are often sustained by dangerous, collateral-based Ponzi finance.
 The goal of regulators should be to prevent Ponzi finance from emerging and to root it out once detected.

 Some worry that this would lead to a much smaller financial system and that economic growth would be impaired.
-But the size of today’s financial companies exceeds the needs of even the largest international non-financial corporations; moreover, non-financial corporations are now deeply involved in financial services themselves and community bank lending has been under-promoted.
+But the size of today’s financial companies exceeds the needs of even the largest international non-financial corporation; moreover, non-financial corporations are now deeply involved in financial services themselves and community bank lending has been under-promoted.
 All this should be reversed.
 Meanwhile, we should be more concerned about economists’ obsession with economic growth and disregard for the consequences of not maintaining a sound financial system and protecting economic (and ecological) sustainability.
 The recent financial crisis has shown that near-term growth often comes at an extraordinarily high price.

 Promoting financial stability is therefore more than just a matter of financial regulatory reform.
 It must also involve a de-emphasis of economic growth and a greater focus on broader measures of social wellbeing.
 And if the underlying economic rules are such that the survival of economic units forces them not only to rationalize fraud and dangerous financial practices, but also to overlook the adverse and long-term consequences of their actions, then perhaps the socio-economic rules need to be reconsidered as well.